scmilee/Defense-Against-The-Dark-Arts/week4.md

 - position the shell code.
 - re-use the new object with the shell-code embedded.

- The processes for replacing/positioning and reusing are extremely similar to the processes used when exploiting a stack overflow, and tools like WinDBG are extremely helpful in finding the right memory addresses.
+ The processes for replacing/positioning and reusing are extremely similar to the processes we used when exploiting a stack overflow, and tools like WinDBG are extremely helpful in finding the right memory addresses.

 #### Tools